-Tatort - Post-credits dispute over the opening credits
+Tatort – Royalty Dispute over the Opening Credits

-Last year, "Tatort", which has been a household name for television viewers for 40 years, was the subject of a copyright case before the Munich I Regional Court.
-Its judgement, against which both parties had appealed, has now been overturned for the most part by a senate of the Munich Higher Regional Court.
+The 'Tatort' series, a household name for television viewers for 40 years, was the subject of copyright litigation before the Munich I Regional Court last year.
+Its judgment, which both parties had appealed, has now been largely overturned by a panel of the Munich Higher Regional Court.

 The subject matter of the legal dispute (with an amount in dispute of €150,000) was claims for subsequent remuneration and information under copyright law as well as claims for naming of the author in connection with the opening credits of the popular crime series, in which the eye part of a victim, a crosshair and the legs of a perpetrator running away can be seen.